isw-kudos/kudos-docs/docs/boards/connections/auth-on-prem.md

 ---

-1. SSH to the IBM Connections Deployment Manager (substitute the alias)
+1. SSH to the HCL Connections Deployment Manager (substitute the alias)

         ssh root@[DEPLOY_MANAGER_ALIAS]